Cosby's silence at trial paid off

 As much as I agree with Pate on most issues, I disagreed with his call for Cosby to take the stand.
 Jury trials are not the place for defendants to seek vindication or to tell his or her side of the story.
 When the state files a criminal action against someone, it has the burden of proving beyond reasonable doubt that the person is guilty.

 In our system, the defendant has no obligation to prove his innocence, or for that matter to put forth any witnesses or testify.
-When the state brings forth all its power, resources and institutional force against you, the system allows you to simply sit back and let them prove your guilt.
+When the state brings forth all its power, resources and institutional force against you, the system allows you to simply sit back and let them prove you're guilty.

 Anybody who watched "The People vs. O.J.
 Simpson" knows that the actor — overly confident in his intellect and celebrity — thought he could win over jurors by the sheer force of his charm and personality.
 But when subjected to a tough mock cross examination, Simpson wilted under pressure.
 It was clear what a disaster his testimony would be.